American Academy in Rome: Site

 The Academy is housed in several buildings.
 The main building was designed by the firm of McKim, Mead, and White (their only building in Europe) and opened in 1914.
 Under the floor of the main building's basement lies a segment of the Aqua Traiana that was discovered in 1912–1913.
 The courtyard has a fountain designed by sculptor Paul Manship.
 The 2011 Driehaus Prize winner and New Classical architect Michael Graves designed the rare books library in 1996.

 The Academy also owns the Villa Aurelia, a country estate built for Cardinal Girolamo Farnese in 1650.
 The building served as Giuseppe Garibaldi's headquarters during the French siege of Rome in 1849.
-The villa was heavily damaged during the assault, but it was restored.
+It was heavily damaged during the assault, but it was restored.
 It was then purchased by Philadelphia heiress Clara Jessup Heyland.
-Heyland died in 1909, bequeathing the villa to the Academy in her will.
+She died in 1909, bequeathing the villa to the Academy in her will.

 Archaeology

 A portion of the aqueduct Aqua Traiana and the ruins of the watermills fed by the aqueduct are on the grounds of the Academy.
-From the third to the sixth century CE, the Aqua Traiana carried water to operate a number of water mills used for grinding grain, mostly wheat, into flour to make bread, the most important item in the Roman diet.
+From the third to the sixth century CE, the Aqua Traiana carried water to operate a number of water mills used for grinding grain, mostly wheat, into flour, to make bread, the most important item in the Roman diet.
 The ancient city of Rome had to import large amounts of grain from Egypt, North Africa, and Sicily to feed its population, estimated at one million people at its peak.
 The mills on Janiculum Hill and on the site of the Academy were the second largest complex of water mills known in the ancient world.
-The provision of grain to the residents of Rome was called the Cura Annonae.
+The provision of grain to the residents of Rome was called the cura annonae.
 The aqueduct and the watermills were excavated in the 1990s.